 encourage him/her to make better choices.

-5 minutes of 2nd recess will be taken away.
+5 minutes of 2nd recess may be taken away.

 4. Finally, if the child’s behavior continues to decline, in spite of our discussion,

-redirecting, and/or a visit to the principal, he/she will have to change his/her
+redirecting and/or behavioral interventions he/she may have to change his/her

 5. My goal is for each child to remain on the green beehive and